 The texture reminds me of Liguria’s farinata genovese, but the flavor profile is more remiscent of another classic Tuscan dessert schiacciata all’uva, a kind of grape foccacia which also blends a sweet note from the grapes with savory ones from olive oil and rosemary.

 Nothing exemplifies Tuscan simplicity better than this lovely dessert.
-No wonder it’s become popular all over Italy, giving birth to all manner of regional and local variations.
+No wonder it’s become popular all over Italy, giving birth to all manner of regional and local iterations.
 For some castagnaccio is an acquired taste, but if like me you enjoy desserts that aren’t too sweet, this one’s for you.

 Ingredients